wercker-labs/wercker-blog/source/posts/2013-10-02-Chrome-css-animation.md

 gravatarhash: e1c82876f21cdafafd2b01a1e625f587
 ---
 <h4 class="subheader">
-An CSS animation bug causing 100% CPU in Chrome
+A CSS animation bug causing 100% CPU in Chrome
 </h4>

 We added several animations to enhance the experience of our tool.